VoliJS/Type-R/docs/chapters/observable.md

   name: "Bill Smith"
 });

-bill.on("change:name", ( record, name ) => {
+bill.on("change:name", ( model, name ) => {
   alert( `Changed name from ${ bill.previous('name') } to ${ name }`);
 });

 bill.name = "Bill Jones";
 ```

-### record.previousAttributes()
+### model.previousAttributes()

-Return a copy of the record's previous attributes.
-Useful for getting a diff between versions of a record, or getting back to a valid state after an error occurs.
+Return a copy of the model's previous attributes.
+Useful for getting a diff between versions of a model, or getting back to a valid state after an error occurs.

 ## Collection

-All changes in the records cause change events in the collections they are contained in.
+All changes in the models cause change events in the collections they are contained in.

 Subset collections is an exception; they don't observe changes of its elements by default.